-Part- time hourly and part-time per diem employees must meet minimum service requirements to qualify for PSERS membership (500 hours or 80 days in one school year).
-If you fall under this category, you may waive membership in PSERS and can only do so through their MSS account.
-To qualify for the waiver, the part-time employee must have an Individual Retirement Account (IRA) and request a waiver within the first school year they qualify for PSERS membership.
-When you waive membership in PSERS, you forfeit all future rights to benefits for that waived school year.
-If you attain membership, you will be required to contribute to contribute towards PSERS and/or Voya even if membership was waived prior.
+Part- time hourly and part-time per diem employees must meet minimum service requirements to qualify for PSERS membership (500 hours for hourly workers and 80 days for per diem workers in one school year).
+If you fall under this category, you may waive membership in PSERS and can only do so through the Member Self Service (MSS) account outlined in your welcome packet.
+The requirement to waive is detailed in the welcome packet and in MSS.
+Part-time hourly and per-diem employees who wish to waive must do so within 90 days of hire.
+If you attain membership by working the hours or days listed above, you will be required to contribute towards PSERS and Voya even if membership was waived prior.
 If you choose to contribute towards your pension, you will not contribute to a 401(a) with Voya until PSERS membership has been attained.
 If you do not meet the threshold for membership prior to the school year ending, you will receive a reimbursement of your contributions from PSERS.
 If you attain membership within the school year, you will see contributions towards your 401(a) with Voya deducted unless you opt to switch to the defined contribution only plan.